Interdisciplinary Brain Science

 |Intellectual property rights, translation and exploitation of research||2.5 ECTS|

-* It is possible to only take the Basic exam, or both Basics and Advanced, but not only the Advanced exam.
+* It was possible to only take the Basic exam, or both Basics and Advanced, but not only the Advanced exam.

 Examination fee: 30 € (per exam)